Young-ook/terraform-aws-fis/examples/eks/README.md

 ```

 #### Discussion
 Then access the microservices application again.
 What happened?
 Perhaps a node shutdown by a fault injection experiment will cause the application to crash.
-This is because the first deployment of the application did not consider high availability.
+This is because the first deployment of the application did not consider high availability (stateless, immutable, replicable) characteristics against single node or availability-zone failure.
+In the next stage, you will learn how to improve the architecture for reliabiliy and high availability.

+Before we move to the next step, we need to think about one thing.
 In this experiment, business healthy state (steady state) is specified as cpu utilization and number of healthy pods.
 But after the first experiment, you will see the service does not work properly even though the monitoring indicators are in the normal range.
 It would be weird it is also meaningful.
 This result shows that unintended problems can occur even if the monitoring numbers are normal.
 It could be one of the experimental results that can be obtained through chaos engineering.

-An important part of this lab is the high availability (stateless, immutable, replicable) characteristics.
-This example shows that a service problem occurs when such characteristics are not considered within the first experiment and suggests a way to secure high availability by improving the architecture.
 Go forward.

 #### Architecture Improvements
 Cluster Autoscaler is a tool that automatically adjusts the size of the Kubernetes cluster when one of the following conditions is true: